Mr-Jerry-Haxor/SSDI_App/FIREBASE_SETUP_GUIDE.md

 This guide will help you replace the existing Firebase configuration with your own Firebase project credentials for both Admin and Student apps.

+**Current Status**: ✅ Firebase already configured with project `smart-attendance-9fbcb`
+- If you want to use the existing Firebase project, skip to Step 2 (Firestore setup)
+- If you want your own Firebase project, follow all steps below

 ---

 ## 🎯 Step-by-Step Firebase Setup